IJanicka/IJanicka.github.io/index.md

     <div class="col-sm-8">
     <p>I am a researcher in contemporary European philosophy, working on the question of social transformation.</p>
     <p> My first book, <a href="https://www.bloomsbury.com/uk/theorizing-contemporary-anarchism-9781474276191/" target="_blank"><i>Theorizing Contemporary Anarchism.
 Solidarity, Mimesis and Radical Social Change</i></a> (Bloomsbury, 2017), considers the concept of universality and social change in contemporary philosophy.
 More recently, I have turned to questions of politics and ecology and I focus on social transformation in light of climate change.
 My second monograph (in progress) deals with the question of how to think politics and nonhumans together.</p>
-    <p>I am Research Team Leader at the Center for Environmental and Technology Ethics - Prague (CETE-P) <a href="https://cetep.eu" target="_blank"></a> and Senior Researcher at the Institute of Philosophy of the Czech Academy of Sciences. </p>
+    <p>I am Research Team Leader at the Center for Environmental and Technology Ethics - Prague <a href="https://cetep.eu" target="_blank">(CETE-P)</a> and Senior Researcher at the Institute of Philosophy of the Czech Academy of Sciences. </p>
       <p><a href="about">Read more about me and my research.</a></p>
     </div>
   </div>